Near-symplectic 2n-manifolds: Abstract

 \section{Abstract}

-We give a generalization of the concept of near-symplectic structures to 6-manifolds $M^6$.
-We show that for some contact 3-manifold $Z$, then $Z^3\times S^2$ admits a contact structure that is PS-overtwisted, and that appears naturally in our context.
-Moreover, there is a contact fibration $Z\times S^2 \setminus C \rightarrow S^2 \setminus C$ outside a 1-submanifold $C$.
-According to our definition, a closed 2-form on $M^6$ is near-symplectic, if it is symplectic outside a 3-submanifold $Z$, where $\omega^2$ vanishes transversally.
-We depict how this notion relates to near-symplectic 4-manifolds and BLFs via some examples.
-We define a generalized BLF as a singular map with indefinite folds and Lefschetz-type singularities, showing that with this map a 6-manifold carries such a near-symplectic structure.
-This setting is applied to detect a PS-overtwisted contact structure on $Z\times S^2$ and then a contact fibration over an open dense subset of $S^2$.
+We give a generalization of the concept of near-symplectic structures to $2n$ dimensions.
+According to our definition, a closed 2-form on a $2n-$manifold $M$ is near-symplectic, if it is symplectic outside a submanifold $Z$ of codimension 3, where $\omega^{n-1}$ vanishes.
+We depict how this notion relates to near-symplectic 4-manifolds and broken Lefschetz fibrations via some examples.
+We define a generalized broken Lefschetz fibration, or BLF, as a singular map with indefinite folds and Lefschetz-type singularities.
+We show that given such a map on a $2n$-manifold over a symplectic base of codimension 2, then the total space carries such a near-symplectic structure, whose singular locus corresponds precisely to the singularity set of the fibration.
+A second part studies the geometry around the codimension--3 singular locus $Z$ .
+We describe a splitting property of the normal bundle $N_Z$ that is also present in dimension four.
+A tubular neighbourhood for $Z$ is provided, which has as a corollary a Darboux-type theorem for near- symplectic forms.